kentstephen/duckdb_h3/README.md

 # Notebooks using DuckDB with the H3 Extension and Overture Maps Data

-## *The latest DuckDB v 1.1.0 now reads geoparquet natively.
+## *The latest DuckDB 1.1.0 now reads geoparquet natively.
 So that means all of these queries with `ST_GeomFromWKB` will break*
 I am going to update them soon but for now just take out `ST_GeomFromWKB()`

 ### In [montpelier_water_buildings.ipynb](montpelier_water_buildings.ipynb), I visualize the volume of buildings near water.